GoogleChrome/web.dev/src/site/content/en/media/media-application-basics/index.md

 Docker, because this is going to save you a lot of time.
 On top of that we've provided the instructions to get you set up quickly.

-1. Start by creating a new directory somewhere on your computer named `video-tools`;
+1. Start by creating a new directory somewhere on your computer named `media-tools`;
-   you can use whatever name you like, just note that the following instructions assume you are using `video-tools` as the directory name.
+   you can use whatever name you like, just note that the following instructions assume you are using `media-tools` as the directory name.

-1. Create a `docker` and `media` directory inside of `video-tools`.
+1. Create a `docker` and `media` directory inside of `media-tools`.
    This will keep your `media` directory out of the build context.
 This is important because `media` is where files are stored that we plan to do operation on, and some of them could be quite large.
-Putting the `Dockerfile` directly in `video-tools` would slow down building the image if you ever rebuild it down the road—perhaps to change the versions installed.
+Putting the `Dockerfile` directly in `media-tools` would slow down building the image if you ever rebuild it down the road—perhaps to change the versions installed.

-1. Create `/video-tools/docker/Dockerfile`, and add the following build instructions:
+1. Create `/media-tools/docker/Dockerfile`, and add the following build instructions:

     ```dockerfile
     FROM google/shaka-packager:release-v2.4.3 as builder